Cl0v1s/ACWW/Readme.md

   <empty line >   # The file must end with an empty line
   ```
 - Requires an active internet connection to communicate with the server.
 This connection must be configured beforehand.
 If running on a 3DS, ensure that a DS connection is set up in the system settings for the homebrew to function properly.

+#### Installation on 3DS
+1. Download the `3ds.zip` file from the latest release.
+2. Extract the archive and place the `Antoine` folder into the `3ds` directory on your console's SD card.

+#### Installation on DS
+1. Download the `nds.zip` file from the latest release.
+2. Extract the archive and locate the `.nds` file inside.
+3. Place the `.nds` file alongside your other `.nds` files on your flashcard or SD card.

 ### Server
 A backend system that: